luong-david/ADM_Project_8/README.md

     Find Pearson correlation between reveiwers

-    Use KNN/LSH to find k similar reviewers
+    Use KNN to find k similar reviewers

     Estimate the rating for a given restaurant based on ratings of k similar reviewers that rated the restaurant (use common practices to model local/global effects)

-•	Item-Item Collaborative Filtering (recommend new restaurants that were also liked by the same reviewer) Generate the utility matrix (rows: restaurants, columns: reviewers)
+•	Item-Item Collaborative Filtering (recommend new restaurants that were also liked by the same reviewer) Generate the utility matrix (rows: restaurants, columns: reviewers, values: stars)

     Normalize ratings for each restaurant

     Find Pearson correlation between restaurants

-    Use KNN/LSH to find k similar restaurants
+    Use KNN to find k similar restaurants

     Estimate the rating for a given restaurant based on ratings of similar restaurants rated by the same reviewer (use common practices to model local/global effects)